 - 1. Provide a safe operating environment via wildlife management plan with effective hazing activities to eliminate bird strikes. - 2.
 Expeditiously and systematically remove snow and ice from airport movement areas. - 3.
 Use new technologies, such as NOTAM Manager, to issue NOTAMs that provide accurate and current information to alert pilots of potential hazards along a flight route or at a location. - 4.
 Perform asphalt crack sealing of runways/taxiways/apron areas to extend pavement life expectancy.
 Maintain runway at a pavement condition index (PCI) above 70 and taxiways/aprons at a PCI above 60.

 Taxiway Alpha, Kilo to Charlie, Pavement Rehab, lighting, shoulder and safety area widening construction project will upgrade the oldest areas on the Airport.
-Replacement of non-AIP eligible equipment; mower and sweeper.

 Fund: 008 - Airport Fund Department: Airport Airfield